Poster

 Jung-Hoon Cho · Vindula Jayawardana · Sirui Li · Cathy Wu

-Deep reinforcement learning (DRL) is a powerful approach to complex decision making.
-However, one issue that limits its practical application is its non-robustness, sometimes failing to train in the presence of small changes in the environment.
-This work is motivated by the empirical observation that directly applying an already trained model to a related task often works remarkably well, also called zero-shot transfer.
-We take this practical trick one step further to consider how to systematically select good tasks to train, maximizing overall performance across a range of tasks.
-Given the high cost of training, it is critical to choose a small set of training tasks.
-The key idea behind our approach is to explicitly model the performance loss (generalization gap) incurred by transferring a trained model.
-We hence introduce Model-Based Transfer Learning (MBTL) for robust training in DRL.
-In this work, we model the performance loss as a simple linear function of task context similarity.
-Furthermore, we leverage Bayesian optimization techniques to efficiently model and estimate the unknown training performance of the task space.
-We theoretically show that the method exhibits regret that is sublinear in the number of training tasks and discuss conditions to further tighten regret bounds.
-We experimentally validate our methods using urban traffic and standard control benchmarks.
-Despite the conceptual simplicity, the experimental results suggest that MBTL can achieve greater performance than strong baselines, including exhaustive training on all tasks, multi-task training, and random selection of training tasks.
-This work lays the foundations for investigating explicit modeling of generalization, thereby enabling principled yet effective methods for robust training in DRL.
+Deep reinforcement learning (RL) is a powerful approach to complex decision-making.
+However, one issue that limits its practical application is its brittleness, sometimes failing to train in the presence of small changes in the environment.
+Motivated by the success of zero-shot transfer—where pre-trained models perform well on related tasks—we consider the problem of selecting a good set of training tasks to maximize generalization performance across a range of tasks.
+Given the high cost of training, it is critical to select training tasks strategically, but not well understood how to do so.
+We hence introduce Model-Based Transfer Learning (MBTL), which layers on top of existing RL methods to effectively solve contextual RL problems.
+MBTL models the generalization performance in two parts: 1) the performance set point, modeled using Gaussian processes, and 2) performance loss (generalization gap), modeled as a linear function of contextual similarity.
+MBTL combines these two pieces of information within a Bayesian optimization (BO) framework to strategically select training tasks.
+We show theoretically that the method exhibits sublinear regret in the number of training tasks and discuss conditions to further tighten regret bounds.
+We experimentally validate our methods using urban traffic and standard continuous control benchmarks.
+The experimental results suggest that MBTL can achieve up to 50x improved sample efficiency compared with canonical independent training and multi-task training.
+Further experiments demonstrate the efficacy of BO and the insensitivity to the underlying RL algorithm and hyperparameters.
+This work lays the foundations for investigating explicit modeling of generalization, thereby enabling principled yet effective methods for contextual RL.
+Code is available at https://github.com/jhoon-cho/MBTL/.

 Live content is unavailable.
 Log in and register to view live content